Willpine/stories/README.md

 # Stories and Stuff

-  I've got a diary draft.

-  I also got some ideas for stories here.
+  Some ideas for stories and a Diary.